How wireless charging could forever eliminate range anxiety

 In this episode of The Amped EV Podcast, McCool talks us through reasons why fleets are switching to wireless EV charging, how wireless charging works and why tollways that charge your car while you’re driving might be the next evolution of U.S. driveable infrastructure.

 This is an audio-only version of our episode with Jeremy McCool, founder and CEO of HEVO.
 Go ahead, you’re already here – take a listen!
-But, if you’re looking for moving photos, click here.
+But, if you’re looking for moving pictures, click here.

 You May Also Like